elenaferr0/tsp-optimization/report/main.typ

 #import "template.typ": ieee

 #show: ieee.with(
-  title: [Exact and Genetic Algorithm approaches for the Traveling Salesman Problem],
+  title: [Exact and Genetic Algorithm approaches for the Travelling Salesman Problem],
   n-columns: 1,
   authors: (
     (